Princeton, NJ Crime Rate & Safety

 What are the safest neighborhoods in Princeton?

-The safest neighborhoods in Princeton based on crime data include Princeton Courtside Estates, Princeton Manor, Princeton Walk, Greater Kingston, and Kingston Village.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Princeton are Princeton Courtside Estates, Princeton Manor, Princeton Walk, Greater Kingston, and Kingston Village.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Princeton crime compare to the national average?